Welcome to this page supporting lay preaching and those who ensure there is someone to lead Sunday worship.

 A national handbook for Lay Preachers has been developed by the national URC Ministries Committee which is being rolled out across the Synod with a cover note from the Moderator here (link to be provided)

-Kent and East Sussex – Ralph Bradshaw (East) and Angela Rigby (West)
+- Kent and East Sussex – Janet Monkhouse and Angela Rigby (West)

 Pulpit Supply

 Responsibility for ensuring the quality and content of the preaching in a church lies with the elders, although in many churches an individual volunteer administers the process.
-It is important that what is preached from the pulpit aligns with the theology, beliefs and practice of the URC.
+It is important that what is preached from the pulpit aligns with the theology, beliefs and practice of the URC and that the person leading worship is ‘of good standing’.
 Securing a preacher is much more than finding a willing volunteer; a checklist and guidance is in preparation to support pulpit supply volunteers and elders in their work.

 For more details or to be involved in developing guidance please contact Sue Eardley, Secretary to Synod Ministries Committee here